fastapi/fastapi/docs/tutorial/first-steps.md

 ---

-When building APIs, you normally use these specific HTTP methods to perform a specific operation.
+When building APIs, you normally use these specific HTTP methods to perform a specific action.

 Normally you use: